It's that time of year once more! Time to settle in, put on your thinking caps, and establish goals to pursue throughout the entire year.

 For example, saying you want to have fewer workplace safety incidents isn’t a SMART goal.
 But you can make it SMART if you narrow down the goal to a specific incident category, state by how much you want the incident number reduced, select a reasonable number for your workplace, and set clear deadlines to check your benchmarks.

-Make Them Realistic and Appropriate
+Make The Goals Realistic and Appropriate

 Encourage All-Around Involvement